DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 ## Examples

 ### Example 1: Complete Story
-**User Input:** "As an admin, I need to bulk upload users via CSV so I can onboard new employees faster" **Output:**
+**User Input:** "I need to bulk upload users via CSV so I can onboard new employees faster" **Output:**
 ```
 ## Story:
-As an admin
+As a user
 I need to bulk upload users via CSV
 So I can onboard new employees faster
 ```